lprichar/EasyLayout.Droid/README.md

     );
 ````

-As mentioned previously 50 will be assumed to be in dp and will be auto-converted to pixes.
+As mentioned previously 50 will be assumed to be in dp and will be auto-converted to pixels.
 Also arbitrary properties such as SomeHeight will need the .ToConst() extension method applied in order to tell EasyLayout.Droid that they should be treated as constants.

 ## Installation

-If you want to add this to your project you can either install via NuGet (safer):
+If you want to add this to your project you can either [install via NuGet](https://www.nuget.org/packages/EasyLayout.Droid/) (safer):

 `Install-Package EasyLayout.Droid`

 or if you think it's perfect as is (you don't want updates) you can copy [EasyLayoutDroid.cs](https://github.com/lprichar/EasyLayout.Droid/blob/master/EasyLayout.Droid/EasyLayout.cs) into your source.

+## More

+For more information read [Introducing EasyLayout.Droid](http://www.leerichardson.com/2017/01/introducing-easylayoutdroid-for-simpler.html).

 ## License